patrickhoette/configs/Fish/README.md

 __Default options__

-*These are command name overrides so that always have some standard options.
-Saves me time and I don't have remember every word of the alphabet for every program*
+*These are command overrides so that they always run with some standard options.
+Saves me time and I don't have remember every letter of the alphabet for every program*

 ```shell
 # Copy files: